 How to Translate Synonyms in Legal Translation?
 (1)

-In laws and regulations or legal documents, we often find that two or more synonyms are used in just one sentence which caused confusions while doing translation.
+In-laws and regulations or legal documents, we often find that two or more synonyms are used in just one sentence which caused confusion while doing the translation.
 This is one of the important characteristics of legal translation.
-Sometimes synonyms are used for showing distinctions, while just for expressing the same meaning for emphasis in other occasion.
-Let’s see the first type of usage of synonyms - synonyms showing the same meaning for emphasis.
+Sometimes synonyms are used for showing distinctions, while just for expressing the same meaning for emphasis on another occasion.
+Let’s see the first type of usage of synonyms – synonyms showing the same meaning for emphasis.
 For examples,

 a) Null and void.

 These two words both describe a provision or contract that is no longer valid or enforceable.
 This term is stronger than the separate words and has become a popular phrase in legal situations.
 It’s OK to translate only one of them.

 These two words both have the meaning of “a government tax on imports or exports”.
 So you may translate only one of them with the most appropriate translation.

 The seller shall pay all the customs duties and tariffs for the export of the Equipment.

 These two phrases express the same meaning which emphasizes that the document is signed and performed only by the signing parties.

 This Non-Disclosure Agreement (“Agreement”) is made this ** day of ** by and between A and B.

 本保密协议（简称“协议”）于**年**月**日由 A 和 B 签订。